Friday, December 19, 2008

 Oh, ye of little faith.
 I whipped out my jazz chops, "Gosh, how about "Take the A Train" or "Satin Doll," maybe "Don't Get Around Much Anymore," "Perdido" or "Black and Tan Fantasy."
 Or maybe that song Paul Gonsalves went crazy on at the '56 Newport Jazz Fest.
 What was the name of that tune?"

 Chagrined, but almost impressed, Buddy played a couple Ellington tunes, then decided it was closing time and disappeared.
 We finished our beers and headed home.
-It was almost three, I had to be to work in 4 hours or so, but I had a great story to tell.
+It was almost three, and I had to be to work in 4 hours or so, but I had a great story to tell.

 Tuesday, March 25, 2008